Missouri Council on Aging

 Ensuring that Missouri is a place for ALL to age well.

-The Missouri Council on Aging connects organizations, advocates, and community leaders across Missouri to strengthen services for older adults.
+The Missouri Council on Aging continues to connect organizations, advocates, and community leaders across Missouri to strengthen services for older adults.
 Through collaboration, education, and policy work, we help ensure older Missourians have the resources and opportunities they need to thrive.
 We come together to strengthen support for older adults and adults with disabilities in Missouri.

 Quick Facts About Missouri

-The life expectancy in Missouri is 75.1 years of age.
+The life expectancy in Missouri is 75.1 years.

 Missouri ranks 33rd out of 50 for risk of social isolation in adults over 65.

-18% of Missourians aged 65 or older participate in the labor force.
+18% of Missourians age 65 and older participate in the labor force.

 Ensuring that Missouri is a place for all to age well.